 The Human Resources Department provides "Best Practices," focusing on leadership and people development, talent management, and performance management by partnering with the business units to complete performance goals which support the overall strategic direction of the Auditor's Office.

 The Human Resources Department is also responsible for Recruitment, Employee Relations, Compensation and Benefits Administration, and coordinating Employee Engagement and Recognition Events to recognize employees for outstanding accomplishments and years of dedicated service to the Auditor's Office of Harris County.

-This Division includes the First Assistant/Chief Assistant County Auditor - Accounting Division, Financial Accounting, Accounts Payable, Revenue Accounting, Payroll, Grants & Accounts Receivable Accounting, and the Systems & Procedures Departments.
+This Division includes the First Assistant/Chief Assistant County Auditor - Accounting Division, Financial Accounting, Accounts Payable, Revenue Accounting and Financial Controls, Payroll, Grants & Accounts Receivable Accounting, and the Systems & Procedures Departments.